What changed?

 Have you fallen in love with the Crystal Merchandiser® too?
 Now is the time to contact the Zero Zone sales team to choose the Crystal Merchandiser® for your next store.

-It is time to go back to the beginning.
-Carbon dioxide (CO2) and ammonia (NH3) have always been in our environment, and they have also always been in the story of refrigeration with both being used as refrigerants in the 1800s.
-Their use declined with the advent of synthetic refrigerants, but now the AIM Act and upcoming EPA rules will propel the industry away from environment-damaging HFC refrigerants and toward low global warming potential (GWP) options.
-Today, natural refrigerants are a rising option for refrigeration again.
+Genesys™ Natural Refrigeration Solutions takes us back to the beginning.
+Carbon dioxide (CO2) and ammonia (NH3) have always been in our environment, and they have also always been part of the story of refrigeration.
+Both served as refrigerants in the 1800s.
+However, synthetic refrigerants emerged, causing their use to decline.
+Now, the AIM Act and upcoming EPA rules will propel the industry away from environment-damaging HFC refrigerants and toward low global warming potential (GWP) options.
+Consequently, natural refrigerants are once again a rising option for refrigeration.

-Which states are affected?
+Which states are affected by the AIM Act?

 Which refrigerants are affected?

-These GWP limits will end the use of refrigerants such as R-404A (GWP of 3943), R-407A (GWP of 1923), R-410A (GWP of 1924), R-448A (GWP of 1273), R-449A (GWP of 1282), and R-507 (GWP of 3985) in new equipment.
-Going forward, refrigeration equipment will need to use natural refrigerants, such as CO2 (GWP of 1) and ammonia (GWP of 0), and HFO-based refrigerants since there are options below the proposed GWP limits.
+These GWP limits will end the use of refrigerants like R-404A (GWP of 3943), R-407A (GWP of 1923), R-410A (GWP of 1924), R-448A (GWP of 1273), R-449A (GWP of 1282), and R-507 (GWP of 3985) in new equipment.
+Refrigeration equipment will need to use natural refrigerants, such as CO₂ (GWP of 1) and ammonia (GWP of 0).
+HFO-based refrigerants will also be used since they have options below the proposed GWP limits.

-When will the rule be finalized?
+When will the AIM Act ruling be finalized?

 Further Reading